spirit986/pegbtech_demo/README.md

 ### Terminology
 * **Own system** - Your own linux system from where you will do most of the work;
 * **Target system** - The system which will serve as a host for the application.
-In this excersize it is called pegbtech-docker01.
+In this excersize it is called `pegbtech-docker01`.
+* To avoid confusion, keep in mind that the container project folder names are written with underscores (pegb_app, pegb_web etc..) while the container names and the service names within `docker-compose.yml` are written with dashes (pegb-app, pegb-web etc).

 ### Prerequisites
 Make sure the prerequisites are met: